logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

   </figure>
 </p>

-### Step 1.3: Assigning the custom role to Hopsworks.ai
+### Step 1.3: Assigning the custom role to managed.hopsworks.ai

 Back in the *Subscription* or *Resource Group*, in *Access control (IAM)*, select *Add* and choose *Add role assignment*: